jpcarroll/Network-Programming/UDP Pinger/readme.md

 # UDP Pinger Project

-## Description

-A UDP Pinger Server/Client writen in C.
+## A UDP Pinger Server/Client writen in C.

 ## Getting Started
 * Compiling and running the server: